Marilyn Monroe: 1944–1948: Modeling, divorce, and first film roles

 Through Snively, Monroe signed a contract with an acting agency in June 1946.
 After an unsuccessful interview at Paramount Pictures, she was given a screen-test by Ben Lyon, a 20th Century-Fox executive.
-Head executive Darryl F. Zanuck was unenthusiastic about it, but he gave her a standard six-month contract to avoid her being signed by rival studio RKO Pictures.
+The head executive, Darryl F. Zanuck, was unenthusiastic about it, but he gave her a standard six-month contract to avoid her being signed by rival studio RKO Pictures.
 (Note: RKO's owner Howard Hughes had expressed an interest in Monroe after seeing her on a magazine cover.)
 Monroe's contract began in August 1946, and she and Lyon selected the stage name "Marilyn Monroe".
 The first name was picked by Lyon, who was reminded of Broadway star Marilyn Miller; the surname was Monroe's mother's maiden name.
 In September 1946, she divorced Dougherty, who had been opposed to her career.

-Monroe spent her first six months at Fox learning acting, singing, and dancing, and observing the film-making process.
+Monroe spent her first six months at Fox learning acting, singing, and dancing, and observing the filmmaking process.
 Her contract was renewed in February 1947, and she was given her first film roles, bit parts in Dangerous Years (1947) and Scudda Hoo!
 Scudda Hay!
 (1948).
 (Note: It has sometimes been claimed that Monroe appeared as an extra in other Fox films during this period, including Green Grass of Wyoming, The Shocking Miss Pilgrim, and You Were Meant For Me, but there is no evidence to support this.)
 The studio also enrolled her in the Actors' Laboratory Theatre, an acting school teaching the techniques of the Group Theatre; she later stated that it was "my first taste of what real acting in a real drama could be, and I was hooked".
 Despite her enthusiasm, her teachers thought her too shy and insecure to have a future in acting, and Fox did not renew her contract in August 1947.
 She returned to modeling while also doing occasional odd jobs at film studios, such as working as a dancing "pacer" behind the scenes to keep the leads on point at musical sets.